phngocct/attendance-system/README.md

-# To run the program, it requires installing the necessary libraries in the `requirements.txt` file
+# To run the program:

+It requires installing the necessary libraries in the `requirements.txt` file

 Source code FaceAttendanceSystem:
 - Run the file `StudentManagement.py` to open the lecturer's student management interface.